5E3P Proluxe Guitar Amp Build

 The power transformer blue wire supplies 50v AC for the fixed-bias circuit.

 You can see the rectifier 'backup diodes' at lower left mounted on the rectifier tube socket.
+The 10 cent diodes extend the life of the tube rectifier and protect the amp from a failed short rectifier tube.

 Grey 100ohm 1/2 watt resistors on tube V3 are the 'artificial center tap' for the tube heater circuit.
 They are connected from the heater terminals to the cathode terminal.